LakshinG/brain-network-chart/README.md

 - ~~Test stratifying dataset by a grouping column.~~
 - ~~Add linear regression using SVM~~
 - ~~Merge visualizer agent by Xiyun for other MCP tool visualization.~~
-- Merge chat area frontend by Shaoqi.
+- Merge chat area in frontend-with-ts.
 - ~~Improve Proposal Reporter prompt, focusin gon statistical results.~~
 - ~~Three demos questions:~~
    - ~~Correlation between Global Cortical Thickness (CT) and IQ (sb_abiq_ss column) grouping by mental health status (FinalDiagnosis column) to see if disease changes the correlation.~~